Muta4ever/ai201-project1-unofficial-guide-starter/planning.md

 <!-- What domain did you choose?
 Why is this knowledge valuable and hard to find through official channels? -->

---- I chose Professor/course reviews.
-During course registration, it is a problem for students to find professors that match themselves.
-I chose this because the only thing the school provides is a course catalog, and hopefully, by the end of the project, there is a lot of nuance and the student can make an educated guess regarding the course they want to chose or the professot.
+I chose Professor/Course Reviews as my project topic.
+During course registration, many students struggle to find professors and courses that best fit their learning preferences and academic goals.
+I selected this problem because the university currently only provides a course catalog, which offers limited information beyond basic course details.
+By the end of this project, I hope to create a system that provides more nuanced insights into professors and courses, allowing students to make more informed decisions when selecting classes and instructors.
 ## Documents

 <!-- List your specific sources: URLs, subreddit names, forum threads, or file descriptions.